Β-Methylamino-L-alanine

 β-Methylamino-L-alanine, or BMAA, is a non-proteinogenic amino acid produced by cyanobacteria.
-BMAA is a neurotoxin and its potential role in various neurodegenerative disorders is the subject of scientific research.
+BMAA is a neurotoxin.
+Its potential role in various neurodegenerative disorders is the subject of scientific research.

 Structure and properties

 BMAA is a derivative of the amino acid alanine with a methylamino group on the side chain.
 This non-proteinogenic amino acid is classified as a polar base.